-In case of a dental emergency, contact us by PHONE at 804-302-5981 to let us know you have a dental emergency.
+In case of a dental emergency, contact us by PHONE at (804) 794-4588 MIDLOTHIAN or (804) 272-6800 BON AIR and let us know you have a dental emergency.
 We provide new and existing patients with same-day appointments for all dental emergencies.

 At Midlothian Dental Center, we’re on-call 24/7 because sometimes the unexpected happens.
 If you think you have an emergency dental needs, please call and alert us as soon as possible, so we can diagnose and treat you quickly.

 What To Do In An Emergency